Welcome to a new series of bi-weekly podcasts that, in association with PSI Careers, discuss medical statistics as a career option.

 - PSI Careers Episode 6: Opportunities offered by doing a placement year in the Pharmaceutical and Healthcare industry (Part 1 – Statisticians)

 - PSI Careers Episode 7: Opportunities offered by doing a placement year in the Pharmaceutical and Healthcare industry (Part 2 – Programmers)

 Here’s a short video about the PSI Careers:

 ‘ PSI is a non-profit organisation formed in 1977 which provides a forum for regular discussion of statistics and issues relating to the practice of statistics in the pharmaceutical industry, as well as promoting good statistical practice within the industry. ‘ (PSI Website).

 Rhian Jacob is a Principal Statistical Scientist at Roche, where she had previously undertaken a placement year as part of her undergraduate studies.
 She spent 2 years working for PPD in Winchester as her first graduate job, and later returned to Roche in 2014 until present.
-Rhian has been a member of PSI CALC since 2016.
+Rhian has been a member of PSI Careers since 2016.

 Her education background includes a BSc in Mathematics, Statistics and Operational Research from Cardiff University, and an MSc in Statistics with Applications in Medicine from Southampton.